- Welcome to the Knowledge Base

 Setting Exchange Rates

-In this example Exchange Rates have already been set for 1-30 September and for 1-31 October.
-Notice that the top row shows a rate with a Valid From date of 1 November but there is no date in the Valid Until field, ie, this is the current rate.
+In this example, Exchange Rates have already been set for 1-30 September and for 1-31 October.
+The top row shows a rate with a 'Valid From' date of 1 November but there is no date in the 'Valid Until' field, ie this is the current rate.
 The Valid Until field will only be populated with a date if you add a new Exchange Rate period that has a Valid From date which is later than the current Valid From date.
-For example, if you add an Exchange Rate with a Valid From date of 1 December, Workbooks will auto fill the Valid Until date on the top row with 30 November.
+For example, if you add an Exchange Rate with a Valid From date of 1 December, Workbooks will auto fill the Valid Until the date on the top row with 30 November.

-To add a new rate, click Add Exchange Rate period and enter your rate and a Valid From date.
+To add a new rate, click 'Add Exchange Rate' period and enter your rate and a Valid From date.

 What happens when you change the Exchange Rate figure or date range?

 These recalculations are carried out in the background and could impact the performance of your database if you have a very large number of Transaction Documents affected by the change.
-For this reason we advise making any changes out of your usual business hours to minimise impact.
+For this reason, we advise making any changes out of your usual business hours to minimise impact.